 - Bring ear plugs: if it so happens that you are sharing a room with someone who snores, speaks at night then do not let this ruin your experience and make you angry

 - Bring sleeping eye mask: If you are sharing a room with someone, remember that he/she may wake up earlier or come to bed later and then turn on the lights and so on.
 If you are a light sleeper, then a mask may help you sleep a bit more

 - Bring laxative/diarrhea pills: due to dietary change, you may experience an upset digestive system.
-I experienced constipation for a while and wished that I had the laxative tea bags that could help me get the relief I want.
+I experienced constipation for a while and wished I had the laxative tea bags that could help me get the relief I want.
 Others experienced diarrhea.
 For those moments, it is best to help yourself out.
-Please note that the meditation center may / may not have those items for you.
+Please note that the meditation center may or may not have those items for you.

 I would be happy to hear your experience, have a discussion or answer questions.

 Other applied presences and self-awareness articles you might like: